Carey Mulligan: Early life and background

 Her interest in acting sparked from watching her brother perform in a school production of The King and I when she was six.
 During rehearsals, she pleaded with his teachers to let her be in the play.
 They let her join the chorus.
 While enrolled in Woldingham School as a teen, she was heavily involved in theatre.
 She was the student head of the drama department there, performing in plays and musicals, conducting workshops with younger students, and helping put on productions.

-When she was 16, she attended a production of Henry V starring Kenneth Branagh.
+When she was 16, she attended a production starring Kenneth Branagh.
 His performance emboldened her and reinforced her belief that she wanted to pursue a career in acting.
 She wrote a letter to Branagh asking him for advice.
 "I explained that my parents didn't want me to act, but that I felt it was my vocation in life," she said.
 Branagh's sister replied: "Kenneth says that if you feel such a strong need to be an actress, you must be an actress."
 Mulligan's parents disapproved of her acting ambitions and wished for her to attend a university like her brother.
 At age 17, she applied to three London drama schools instead of the universities she was expected to apply to, but was not invited to attend them.

-During her final year at Woldingham School, actor/screenwriter Julian Fellowes delivered a lecture at the school on the production of the film Gosford Park.
+During her final year at Woldingham School, screenwriter Julian Fellowes delivered a lecture at the school on the production of the film Gosford Park.
 Mulligan briefly talked to him after the lecture and asked him for advice on an acting career.
 Fellowes tried to dissuade her from the profession and suggested she "marry a lawyer" instead.
 Undeterred, she later sent Fellowes a letter in which she stated she was serious about acting and that it was her purpose in life.
 Several weeks later, Fellowes's wife Emma invited Mulligan to a dinner she and her husband were hosting for young aspiring actors.
-It facilitated an introduction between Mulligan and a casting assistant that led to an audition for a role in Pride and Prejudice.
+It facilitated an introduction between Mulligan and a casting assistant that led to an audition for a role in Pride & Prejudice.
 She auditioned three times, and was eventually given the role of Kitty Bennet.
 During her late teens and early twenties, she worked as a pub barmaid and an errand-runner for Ealing Studios between acting jobs.

 Career

 2004–2008: Early work

-In 2004 Mulligan made her stage debut in the play Forty Winks at the Royal Court Theatre in London.
+In 2004, Mulligan made her stage debut in the play Forty Winks at the Royal Court Theatre in London.
 She made her film debut the following year in Joe Wright's 2005 film adaptation of the Jane Austen novel Pride & Prejudice, portraying Kitty Bennet alongside Keira Knightley.
 Later that year, she won the role of orphan Ada Clare in the BAFTA award-winning BBC adaption of Charles Dickens' Bleak House, her television debut.